-Like a treasure map that's been hidden and is now found which promises wealth beyond compare is the way Paul describes Jesus.
+Like a treasure map that leads to wealth beyond compare is how Paul describes Jesus.
 Those who discover Jesus find in Him, "all the treasures of wisdom and knowledge" (Col 2:3).
 Paul's greatest desire for the Colossian church (and us) is that they (we) would be securely rooted and firmly built up in Jesus.

-- According to Colossians 2:1-2, why was Paul having such a "great struggle" for this church he'd never met? - What do you think Paul means by saying, In King Jesus is, "hidden all the treasures of wisdom and knowledge"? - Since a Christian is one who believes the above to be true about Jesus, how should that affect the way we live?
+- According to Colossians 2:1-2, why was Paul having such a "great struggle" for this church he had never met? - What do you think Paul means by saying, In King Jesus is, "hidden all the treasures of wisdom and knowledge"? - Since a Christian is one who believes the above to be true about Jesus, how should that affect the way we live?

 - What is the most valuable thing you've ever discovered?
 Upon discovery of this item of great value, what did you do next?
-When you discovered the value of Jesus was your response the same (similar) as the above? - Paul desires his readers to be securely rooted and firmly built up in Jesus (Col 2:6-7).
+When you discovered the value of Jesus, was your response the same (similar) as the above? - Paul desires his readers to be securely rooted and firmly built up in Jesus (Col 2:6-7).
 Throughout the remainder of his letter Paul explains some of the practical ways this takes place.
-Based upon your experience and/or other scripture in Colossians how do we practically go about being "rooted and built up"?
+Based upon your experience and/or other scriptures in Colossians, how do we practically go about being "rooted and built up"?

-• Pray that you'd see the exceeding value and worth of Jesus and that you'd respond to him rightly.
+• Pray that you would see the exceeding value and worth of Jesus and respond to him rightly.